-From the second year of association and beyond, communitarians take time throughout the day to focus on consciously creating the instruments and conditions in their lives that have the capacity to contribute to establishing perpetual peace and secure ‘common wealth’ shared provivioning for people and the planet.
+From the second year of association and beyond, communitarians take time throughout the day to focus on consciously creating the instruments and conditions in their lives that have the capacity to contribute to establishing perpetual peace and secure ‘common wealth’ shared provisioning for people and the planet.
 Daily sessions of deliberate manifesting have the capacity to develop both the conscious and unconscious mind, enabling those who practice it to move closer to achieving their personal as well as local, regional and wider-world communitarian union networked goals and missions.

 Through personal and group Gestalt Practice, communitarians increase personal power and effectiveness by taking 100% responsibility for all areas of life.
 Allocating time throughout the day to focus on consciously creating the lifestyle and lovestyle that aligns with our goals and missions, places communitarians fairly and squarely behind the wheel.
-The foundations of personal progression requires acceptance of responsiblity for steering in the direction of achieving and sustaining health and vitality, harmony within relationships, right use of time, talent and resources, as well as, productive participation in communal life which upholds the principles and practices of ‘love in action’ – sharing all with all.
+The foundations of personal progression requires acceptance of responsibility for steering in the direction of achieving and sustaining health and vitality, harmony within relationships, right use of time, talent and resources, as well as, productive participation in communal life which upholds the principles and practices of ‘love in action’ – sharing all with all.

 Developing awareness that we have the capacity to create our reality, places communitarians in the unique position of being co-creators of peace, love, freedom, justice, joy and positive transformation of people and planet.